sampsyo/home/_drafts/recording.md

 ### Camera

 [All webcams are terrible][camo-blog], and the less-terrible ones are only available on the black market for 1 million dogecoin apiece.
-I've been using [Reincubate Camo][camo], an app that lets you use an iOS device's actually-good camera as a webcam.
+I've been using [Reincubate Camo][camo], an app that uses an iOS device's actually-good camera as a webcam.
-There are other apps that do this but they all seem to be crappy and broken except for Camo.
+There are other apps that do this, but all the other ones I tried were crappy and broken.
-I used it first with an old iPad and now, less awkwardly, with my iPhone SE.
+I used Camo first with an old iPad and now, less awkwardly, with my iPhone SE.
 The result so so much better than my iMac's built-in webcam that doing the below side-by-side comparison between the two made me make this face.

 <img src="{{ site.base }}/media/recording/webcams.jpeg" alt="comparison between Camo and iMac camera quality" class="img-responsive">